dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/2-internal-attributes/index.md

 - An [Entity Attribute](#entity) _(required)_ that **tags items with the `name` of the entity**.
 - Two [Timestamp Attributes](#timestamp-attributes) _(optional)_ that **record when the item was created and last modified** with timestamps in [ISO 8601 format](https://wikipedia.org/wiki/ISO_8601).

 If the schema contains a conflicting attribute, the constructor throws a `reservedAttributeName` error.
-To avoid this, DynamoDB-Toolbox let you customize the name and `savedAs` property of the internal attributes.
+To avoid this, DynamoDB-Toolbox lets you customize the name and `savedAs` property of the internal attributes.

 :::tip